black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Now your update() function can actually evaluate formulas.
 Remember that you wrote the if condition to check that a function was called.

 Inside your if statement, set the value of the element to be the result of your evalFormula() function.
 Do not pass any arguments yet.

+# Step 94
+The first argument for your evalFormula call needs to be the contents of the cell (which you stored in value).
+However, the contents start with an = character to trigger the function, so you need to pass the substring of value starting at index 1.